Shewanella oneidensis: Wastewater treatment

-Shewanella oneidensis' ability to reduce and absorb heavy metals makes it a candidate for use in wastewater treatment.
+Shewanella oneidensis ability to reduce and absorb heavy metals makes it a candidate for use in wastewater treatment.

-DSFO+ could possibly allow the bacteria to electrically communicate with an electrode and generate electricity in a wastewater application.
+DSFO+ could enable bacteria to electrically communicate with an electrode and generate electricity in a wastewater application.

 Genome

 Table showing S. oneidensis MR-1 gene annotations.

 As a facultative anaerobe with a branching electron transport pathway, S. oneidensis is considered a model organism in microbiology.
 In 2002, its genomic sequence was published.
 It has a 4.9Mb circular chromosome that is predicted to encode 4,758 protein open reading frames.
 It has a 161kb plasmid with 173 open reading frames.
 A re-annotation was made in 2003.